VBRANT/bionomialbank/README.txt

     This can include adding new <includeFile .../> tags; when doing this, make sure that the references files exist (requires the web application to run for testing)

-Do not add header, navigation, or footer content to the binoBank.html or binoBankPopup.html files directly, but use the respective inserted files insted (requires the web application to run for testing)
+Do not add header, navigation, or footer content to the binoBank.html or binoBankPopup.html files directly, but use the respective inserted files instead (requires the web application to run for testing)

 If you alter any other files, include them in the update.cnfg file (with full path, starting with WEB-INF) so they are not replaced in case of an update.